-We contribute to the study of systemic risk, by introducing quantitative measures for the convergence in the attention of decision-makers across industries, and for its contextual antecedents.
-Our analysis is based on textual data (10-K reports from Securities and Exchange Commission of insurers and banks, 2006-2018), giving a snapshot of decision-makers priorities and contexts.
-First, we theoretically connect systemic risk with the context of decision making through the lens of the Attention-Based View of the firm.
-Second, through strategic management theory, we establish a framework for antecedents of convergence in attention, and therefore, systemic risk.
-These antecedents include common trends in the macro environment, threat of substitution, and management fashions.
-Third, we combine the theoretical framework with machine learning tools to create quantitative measures of convergence in attention and its antecedents.
-Finally, based on regression and sensitivity analyses, we identify the dominant antecedent of inter-industry systemic risk.
-We show that shared risk management fashions largely drive convergence in attention.
-This finding underlines the need for responses to systemic risk engaging a wide range of stakeholders through inclusive governance and raises the spectre of a type of systemic risk being induced by shared legitimacy concerns.
+We study the convergence in the attention of decision-makers across the insurance and banking industries.
+Our analysis is based on textual risk disclosures (10-K reports from Securities and Exchange Commission, 2006-2018), giving a snapshot of corporate priorities and contexts.
+First, we theoretically link convergence with decision-making contexts via the Attention-Based View of the firm.
+Leveraging strategic management theory, we identify antecedents of convergence in attention, and therefore, systemic risk.
+The antecedents include common trends in the macro-environment, substitution threats, and management fashions.
+Second, we combine the theoretical framework with machine learning tools to create quantitative measures of convergence in attention and its antecedents.
+Finally, based on regression and sensitivity analyses, we identify the relative importance of different antecedents, showing that shared risk management fashions largely drive convergence in attention.
+This underlines the necessity for governance responses involving diverse stakeholders, and raises concerns about systemic risk induced by shared legitimacy concerns.

-Keywords: Risk analysis, Systemic risk, Sensitivity analysis, Text analysis, Management attention
+Keywords: Industry convergence, systemic risk, text analysis, risk disclosure, management attention